yet-another-static-site-generator/yass/docs/user/quickstart.md

    for the new project.
 2. Inside newly created directory `NewSite` you can find file *index.md*, which later will be main page of the site and *site.cfg* which contains all basic settings of the site.
-Add some markdown text to *index.md* file or some new files to directory `NewSite`.
+Add some Markdown text to *index.md* file or some new files to directory `NewSite`.
 3. When you finish editing project, type in console `./yass build NewSite` to build your new site.
 Effect of this command will be stored (by default)